-And, yeah, so it can start to become painful.
-So what can happen with that constant repetition of impingement is you start to separate the condo label junction.
-So where the acid articular cartilage from the isotype room meets the labrum, you start to get separation, and then you can start to get delamination of the articular cartilage, which can then cause issues with the underlying bone.
-Cartilage isn't innovated, so it's not going to be causing symptoms.
-But the bone obviously can if you start to get overload in the bone that's that can cause and I guess you don't need to bug around with the shape of the acid tabular more the femoral head before you start getting problems because it's not gonna rotate smoothly, is it?
-Absolutely precise movement, but I've been told that it was Pierre, the physio, the physio that was with us.
-And Pierre says, Could I ask you your view on some hospital?
+You have that one.
+15 - love.
+Yeah, so it can start to become painful.
+So what can happen with that constant repetition of impingement is you start to separate the chondrolabral junction.
+So where the articular cartilage for the acetabulum meets the labrum, you start to get separation, and then you can start to get delamination of the articular cartilage, which can then cause issues with the underlying bone.
+Cartilage isn't innervated, so it's not going to be causing symptoms.
+But the bone obviously can, so if you start to get overload in the bone that can cause symptoms.

+And I guess you don't need to bugger around with the shape of the acetabulum or the femoral head before you start getting problems because it's not gonna rotate smoothly, is it?

+Absolutely, you need that precise movement.

+I've been told that it was Pierre the physio that was watching, great to have him with us.
+And Pierre says, Could I ask you your view on some hospitals...
 We're gonna get controversial, I think.
-He says, Can I ask you your view on some hospitals no longer offering surgery for FAI, and opting for conservative management as surgery or conservative are not significantly different when it comes to developing OAE?
+He says, Can I ask you your view on some hospitals no longer offering surgery for FAI, and opting for conservative management as surgery or conservative are not significantly different when it comes to developing OA?

 Absolutely.
-So research out there shows that both of effective surgery and conservative management and our hospital actually was one of the hospitals that did stop it.
-But now actually does offer arthroscopy for the past five years, I think it is we do we always offer conservative treatment first, absolutely should be Yeah, so you should always try to manage the hip conservatively.
-If it fails, and the person doesn't have any risk factors that suggest that an arthroscopy wouldn't work.
-So if you have quite significant degenerative signs in that hip, then you would want to really consider whether an arthroscopy would be offering anything because it's joint preservation surgery at the end of the day.
-So if you have signs up away in that hip, then it's probably not likely to work.
+So research out there shows that both are effective, surgery and conservative management.
+And our hospital actually was one of the hospitals that did stop it but now actually does offer arthroscopy, for the past five years, I think it is, we do significant degenerative signs in that hip, then you would want to really consider whether an arthroscopy would be offering anything, because it's joint preservation surgery at the end of the day.
+So if you have signs of OA in that hip, then it's probably not likely to work.
 Although the surgeon I work with uses joint space narrowing as a definite guide.
 If there's joint space narrowing, then it's unlikely to work.
-But if there's a small amount of focal control change, then actually is that because of the impingement.
-So therefore, we're changing that work.
-I think it varies on the person I've seen.
-Some people do extremely well with arthroscopy, and get back to sport.
+But if there's a small amount of focal chondral change, then actually is that because of the impingement, so therefore, would changing that work?
+I think it varies on the person.
+I've seen some people do extremely well with arthroscopy and get back to sport.
 I've seen some people do horrifically with arthroscopy.
 I've seen the opposite.
-Some people do very well, with conservative management people you think I you know, would we get there, but they have.
+Some people do very well, with conservative management, people you think, would we get there, but they have.
 So I think there's no right and wrong with it.
 I think it should really be taken on that person.
 And whether it's the right thing for them.